As an OCD sufferer, what Lewis Capaldi went through is my nightmare | Ryan Coogan

 He managed to give a touching and funny performance while dealing with the fact that his brain and body had teamed up to stage a mutiny against him, writes Ryan Coogan

 I have a special affinity with Lewis Capaldi.
 I wish I could say it was because we’re both extremely talented millionaires with huge followings, but it’s really just because we sort of look alike.
-Seriously, there was a stretch last month where five different people – some of them complete strangers – told me completely independently of one another “here, do you know you look like that Scottish lad from the telly?”
+Seriously, there was a stretch last month where five different people – some of them complete strangers – told me completely independently of one another: “Here, do you know you look like that Scottish lad from the telly?”

 Honestly, I’ll take it – the man is only 26 years old and has perfect skin.
 Some of us can only dream of being mistaken for Gen Z.

 It wasn’t until yesterday, however, that I realised that me and Lewis have a lot more in common than just youthful exuberance.
-During his set at the Glastonbury Festival, Capaldi began struggling with tics which impacted his ability to continue performing.
+During his set at the Glastonbury Festival, Capaldi began struggling with tics that impacted his ability to continue performing.
 Though the crowd enthusiastically supported him through his final few songs when it became clear he was having trouble, the singer was ultimately forced to abandon his set after just half an hour (30 minutes short of the time that had been allotted).

-Last September Capaldi revealed that he had been diagnosed with Tourette syndrome, a condition which causes the sufferer to experience involuntary musculature and vocal tics.
+Last September Capaldi revealed that he had been diagnosed with Tourette syndrome, a condition that causes the sufferer to experience involuntary musculature and vocal tics.
 The symptoms of his condition manifested at a performance in Germany earlier this year, which caused Capaldi to experience issues similar to those he exhibited last night as he struggled to get through his set list.

 Three weeks before his Glastonbury set, Capaldi announced that he would be taking time off for mental health reasons – a break he put on pause to perform at the festival.
-After the set, he told those in attendance, “I feel like I’ll be taking another wee break for the next few weeks, you might not see me for the rest of the year.
+After the set, he told those in attendance: “I feel like I’ll be taking another wee break for the next few weeks, you might not see me for the rest of the year.
 But when I do come back and I do see you I hope you’re up for watching.”

 My heart goes out to Capaldi, not just because he’s apparently my doppelganger, but also because I suffer from a similar condition that prevents me from living my life normally.
 I have OCD.
-Not television OCD – you know, the kind that makes the like of Monica Gellar and Sheldon Cooper fastidiously tidy or particular about their spot on the couch.
+Not television OCD – you know, the kind that makes the likes of Monica Geller and Sheldon Cooper fastidiously tidy or particular about their spot on the couch.

-I have genuine, dictionary-definition Obsessive Compulsive Disorder – the type that creeps into ever aspect of your life and makes simple tasks a chore.
+I have genuine, dictionary-definition obsessive compulsive disorder – the type that creeps into every aspect of your life and makes simple tasks a chore.
 Like Capaldi, my condition manifests in a few different ways, including strange tics and rituals that interfere with my day-to-day.
 And when I say strange, I mean strange; I’ve just tried to describe one in detail for this article, and ended up deleting what I wrote because there’s no way to talk about it without making myself sound completely insane.

 I have some of the classic, TV-friendly symptoms too, though – I wash my hands about 30 times a day (Covid was a real joy, thanks for asking), I have intrusive thoughts that make it impossible to concentrate on basic tasks for too long (good thing I’m not a writer or anything), and every now and then I’ll do something weird with my head or hands that I don’t even notice until somebody else points it out to me, because at this point I’m so used to all my body’s annoying little idiosyncrasies.